-The Stage 3 Work Based Learning module is an excellent opportunity for students to gain real-world employment experience.
+The Stage 3 Work-based Learning module is an excellent opportunity for students to gain real-world employment experience.
 Some of the organisations our students have completed placements with include: The Mac, Crescent Arts Centre, Belfast Music Society, Fleming Fulton Special Needs School.

-At Queen's Junior Music Academy (JAM) there is a Work Placement module option.
+Placement opportunities are also available with the JAM 4 Creative Music Technology programme for students wishing to gain experience in teaching production, recording, editing and mixing, using the facilities of SARC (Sonic Arts Research Centre).
 The module offers in-house training workshops, mentoring, discussions, teaching involvement, concert management, as well as an insight into the complex administration, management and timetabling required in large music schools.
 This module is beneficial for any student who will at some stage teach instrument lessons (individual or group) as a freelance career option or in a school context.